niklasf/shakmaty/README.md

 Changelog
 ---------

+* 0.16.0
+  - Updated `arrayvec` to 0.5.x, which comes with significant performance improvements.
+  - The default `Giveaway` position now has castling rights.
 * 0.15.3
   - Follow FICS rules in Atomic castling edge cases.
   - Use `#[repr(align)] enum` and `reverse_bits()` stabilized in Rust 1.37.